-Your position as a member of the asset thority provides you with certain opportunities, responsibilities, and privileges, and you make choices all the time that will impact others.
+Your position as a member of the and thousand the state of the and the state of the angle of the opportunities, responsibilities, and privileges, and you make choices all the time that will impact others.
 However, you should not take advantage of these opportunities to further your own or others' private interests or to disadvantage anyone unfairly.